Requiem of the Rose King

 Requiem of the Rose King (薔薇王の葬列, Bara-Ō no Sōretsu) is a Japanese manga series written and illustrated by Aya Kanno.
 Loosely based on the Shakespearean plays Henry VI, Part 3 and Richard III, the series follows an intersex version of Richard III during the tumultuous Wars of the Roses (1455–1487) period in English history.
-The manga was serialized in Akita Shoten's Monthly Princess magazine from October 2013 to January 2022, with its chapters collected into 16 bound volumes as of December 2021.
+The manga was serialized in Akita Shoten's Monthly Princess magazine from October 2013 to January 2022, with its chapters collected into 17 bound volumes as of December 2021.
 It is licensed in English by Viz Media.
-It has inspired three drama CDs, two spin-off manga series, an original novel, a stage play, and an anime television series adaptation by J.C.Staff, which aired from January to June 2022.
+It has inspired three drama CDs, two spin-off manga series, an original novel, a stage play, and an anime television series adaptation produced by J.C.Staff, which aired from January to June 2022.

 Plot

 As the Kingdom of England is torn between the House of York and the House of Lancaster—each claiming their leader to be the rightful king—young Richard III, the intersex son of the Duke of York, is fighting a battle within himself.
 Despised by his mother, adored by his father, and alienated from most others, Richard grapples with frightful spirits haunting him, unsteady and unintentional alliances with his enemies, and his own passion for a throne.